SR80-app/SR80-Manuals/user-manual.md

 - **Test results** — PASSED or FAILED with who tested it and when
 - **Oil samples** — Clean or Dirty, who performed it, when, and any notes
 - **Marked Waiting / Resumed Work** — if the item was flagged as waiting, the timeline shows when it was set (with the reason and notes) and when work resumed.
 Only the most recent waiting cycle is shown.
-- **Customer Contacted** — on Totaled items, shows the contact outcome and timestamp after the "Customer Contacted" action was submitted
+- **Customer Contacted** — on Junk items, shows the contact outcome and timestamp after the "Customer Contacted" action was submitted
 - **Cost** — total price with parts/labor/tax breakdown if applicable, plus manager approval status

 This card only appears when there's something to show — brand-new items that haven't been touched yet won't have it.